 Read time 5 minutes

 Exchange Server is an integral application for many organizations for email storage and management.
 But sometimes, they completely fail, and the users may require removing it from the Active Directory, especially after a new Exchange installation.
+Another common schema is corruption in Exchange which also forbids users to access Exchange or make it unusable.
 For such advanced requirements of users, this blog is drafted with all explained procedures and details.
 Keep reading further to get the required information about the removal of a failed Exchange Server from Active Directory.

 When is it time to remove failed Exchange Server from Active Directory?

-Before an Exchange administrator, there are the following scenarios that compel him to remove failed Exchange Server from Active Directory.
+Organizations who are actively working on Exchange Server know the importance of protecting it along with its associated data.
+Initially you think about deleting that nonfunctioning Exchange Server.
+Before an Exchange administrator, there are the following scenarios mentioned below that compel to remove failed Exchange Server from Active Directory:

 • Complete cleaning of all server traces is required